 These contracts help the companies cover the cost of equipment they supply.
 When the contracts are through, ownership of the equipment transfers to the customer.

-Prices for ADT Pulse, in contrast, are somewhat mysterious.
+Prices for ADT, in contrast, are somewhat mysterious.
 Their simplest plan costs $19.99 but that is if you have existing equipment.
 If you buy equipment from them it is most similar to Frontpoint's mid-level ($44.99) plan.
-But pricing for other ADT Pulse plans is determined on a case-by-case basis.
+But pricing for other ADT plans is determined on a case-by-case basis.
 Getting a quote from ADT requires a phone conversation of about 45 to 60 minutes.
 (You won't get an answer through their online chat feature, which essentially collects leads for the sales team.)
-A ballpark figure for their top-tier plan, Live Video ADT Pulse, is $56.99/month.
+A ballpark figure for their top-tier plan, Live Video ADT, is $56.99/month.
 Many customers also pay another $7/month to keep the equipment under warranty.
 See how their lowest price packages matchup head-to-head.